The Golden Exile

 Looking Ahead

 In our next episode, we'll explore how John VIII's successor, Constantine XI, faced the final Ottoman assault on Constantinople.
-We'll see how the failed Union of Florence haunted the city's last days, as many refused to fight alongside "Latin heretics" even as Sultan Mehmed II's cannon battered the ancient walls.
+The failed Union of Florence haunted the city's last days, as many refused to fight alongside "Latin heretics" even as Sultan Mehmed II's cannon battered the ancient walls.
 The tragic end of Byzantium was approaching, but the empire would make one final, heroic stand.